-This chapter examines the overharvest and underharvest of halibut IFQs and TACs during the first three years of the IFQ program.
+This chapter examines the overharvest and underharvest of IFQs and TACs during the first three years of the IFQ program.
 Data are presented that compare TACs with recorded harvests.

-Data are also presented showing the number of persons who did not fish any portion of their QS and have not altered their QS holdings through transfer, lease, or any other means over the time period.
+Data are also presented that show the number of persons who did not fish any portion of their IFQ and have not altered their QS holdings through transfer, lease, or any other means during the time period.

-Chapter 16 Consolidation of IFQ Permit Holders On Fishing Operations
+Chapter 16 Consolidation of IFQ Permit Holders on Fishing Operations

-A reduction in fishing operations can occur under the IFQ program through the consolidation of QS holdings.
-A reduction in the number of fishing operations can also occur on a seasonal basis if IFQ holders combine and fish their IFQ holdings from a single vessel.
+A reduction in fishing operations can occur under the IFQ program by the consolidation of QS holdings.
+A reduction in the number of fishing operations also can occur on a seasonal basis if IFQ holders combine and fish their IFQ holdings from a single vessel.

-Chapter 16 provides time series data on the halibut fishery over the 1990 to 1997 time period that provide some insights into the extent that the combining of persons onto a single operation has occurred both before and since implementation of the IFQ program.
+Chapter 16 provides time series data on the sablefish fishery over the 1991 to 1997 time period that provide some insights into the extent that the combining of persons onto a single operation has occurred both before and since implementation of the IFQ program.

-Data on persons with recorded landings, vessels with landings, person landing-days, and vessel landing-days are presented.
+For sablefish catcher vessels, data are presented for persons with recorded landings, vessels with recorded landings, person landing-days, and vessel landing-days.
 A ratio of total persons to total vessels is calculated and used as a measure of average persons per vessel.

-Halibut fish ticket data are used over the 1990 to 1994 time period.
+Sablefish fish tickets and Weekly Processor Reports are used over the 1991 to 1994 time period.
 Commercial Fisheries Entry Commission (CFEC) permit holders are used for the permit holder counts during that time period.

 NMFS-RAM catch data are used for the 1995 through 1997 time period.
-IFQ permit holders with landings are used for permit holder counts during these first three years of the IFQ program.
+IFQ permit holders with landings are used for permit holder counts during the first three years of the IFQ program.